-5 Guiding Principles of Social-Emotional Learning
+5 Guiding Principles of Social and Emotional Learning

 According to CASEL, social-emotional learning can be defined as: “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”